maxludden/supergene-v2/books/book06/md/chapter-1973.md

 Seeing Han Sen look at him, the Buddha man awkwardly glanced away.
 He said, “I was sent here to study when I was young.
 I practiced the Truth Spell of Sky Palace.”

-Very nice,” Han Sen said.
+“Very nice,” Han Sen said.
 Ever since Han Sen had been forced to leave Disloyal Knight behind, he hadn’t seen much in the way of buffs and boons.

 Yun Sushang and Thousand Feather Crane stood inside the radius of the spell to fight with the Face Centipedes.